Closed

 About

-Moon Lake Group Campground is located on the shores of scenic Moon Lake on the southern slope of the Uinta Mountains at an elevation of 8,100 feet.
-The campground features two group sites, each capable of accommodating up to 75 people, making it ideal for large gatherings, reunions, and organized outings.
-Each site includes picnic tables and campfire rings with grills.
-The landscape is characterized by lodgepole pines and aspens that provide partial shade, with abundant wildlife and summer wildflowers throughout the area.
-Moon Lake offers excellent canoeing and fishing opportunities, with anglers targeting rainbow and cutthroat trout, Kokanee salmon, and splake.
-The campground serves as a trailhead for the Lake Fork Trail and Brown Duck Mountain Loop, offering outstanding hiking and horseback riding access into the High Uintas Wilderness, where numerous alpine lakes provide exceptional backcountry fishing.
-Flying J Outfitters operates nearby, offering guided horseback rides along area trails.
-The campground provides accessible vault toilets and trash collection.
-A campground host is located at nearby Moon Lake Campground where firewood can be purchased.
-Roads and parking spurs are gravel.
-Moon Lake Resort is adjacent to the campground, offering limited supplies, groceries, and boat rentals for visitors.
+Moon Lake Group Campground is located on the scenic shores of Moon Lake in Ashley National Forest, situated at 8,100 feet elevation on the southern slope of the Uinta Mountains.
+The campground features two large group sites, each capable of accommodating up to 75 people, making it ideal for family reunions, scout troops, and other organized groups.
+Lodgepole pines and aspens provide partial shade throughout the sites.
+The area offers excellent recreation opportunities including fishing for rainbow and cutthroat trout, kokanee salmon, and splake.
+Canoes and motorboats are welcome on the lake.
+Lake Fork Trail and Brown Duck Mountain Loop begin nearby, providing access to the High Uintas Wilderness with its numerous alpine lakes and backcountry fishing.
+Moon Lake Resort is adjacent, offering limited supplies, groceries, boat rentals, and firewood for purchase.

 Directions